 Early warning scores like NEWS2 and MEWS which use easy-to-obtain physical examination findings as predictors for in-hospital deterioration is desired during this early phase of hospitalization.
-They can easily be used in all clinical settings without need for additional training of medical staff and pose no socioeconomic issues like cost and availability of tests.
+They can easily be used in all clinical settings without need for additional training of medical staff and pose no socio economic issues like cost and availability of tests.
 However, validation studies of these two prognostic models for clinical deterioration showed poor to fair and poor discrimination indices of NEWS2 and MEWS, respectively.

 The study by Gupta mentioned above was found to be of low risk of bias and will be mentioned here briefly.
 It developed and validated the 4C model for clinical deterioration, for use on admission for community-acquired COVID-19 cases, or at the initial assessment of suspected nosocomial COVID-19.
-It showed fair discrimination (AUC 0.77 [0.76, 0.78]).
+It showed fair discrimination (AUC 0.77; 0.76, 0.78).
 The certainty of evidence from this study is low.

-The rest of the studies on prognostic models for clinical deterioration of hospitalized patients with COVID-19 were at high risk of bias and with very low certainty of evidence.
+COVID-GRAM